Arif Mohammad Khan: Early life and education

+Political career (1972–2019)

 Khan started his political career as a student leader.
-He was the President of Aligarh Muslim University Students' Union in the year 1972-73 and also its honorary Secretary a year earlier (1971–72).
+He was the President of Aligarh Muslim University Students' Union in the year 1972–73 and also its honorary Secretary a year earlier (1971–72).
 He contested the first legislative assembly election from Siyana constituency of Bulandshahar on Bharatiya Kranti Dal party's banner but was defeated.
 He became a member of the legislative assembly of UP in 1977 at the age of 26.

 Khan joined the Indian National Congress party and was elected to the Lok Sabha in 1980 from Kanpur and 1984 from Bahraich.
 In 1986, he quit the Indian National Congress due to differences over the passage of Muslim Personal Law Bill which was piloted by Rajiv Gandhi in the Lok Sabha.
 He was against the legislation to enable Muslim men to avoid giving their divorced wife or wives any maintenance after the iddah period as per the Quran and resigned because of differences with Rajiv Gandhi on this issue.
 Khan joined the Janata Dal and was re-elected to the Lok Sabha in 1989.
-During the Janata Dal rule Khan served as union Minister of Civil aviation and Energy.
+During the Janata Dal rule Khan served as Union Minister of Ministry of Civil Aviation.
 He left the Janata Dal to join the Bahujan Samaj Party and again entered the Lok Sabha in 1998 from Bahraich.
 Khan held ministerial responsibilities from 1984 to 1990.
-In 2004, he joined the Bharatiya Janata Party (BJP) and unsuccessfully contested the Lok Sabha election as a BJP candidate that year from Kaiserganj constituency.
-Later BJP appointed Arif as the new Governor of Kerala.
+In 2004, he joined the Bharatiya Janata Party (BJP) and unsuccessfully contested the Lok Sabha election that year from Kaiserganj constituency.
+Later BJP appointed Arif as the Governor of Kerala and later was appointed as the Governor of Bihar.

 Jain Hawala Case

-Journalist Sanjay Kapoor, in his book "Bad Money, Bad Politics" has revealed that, Khan received an amount of 7 crores of Hawala money.
-As per the CBI charge sheet, he was paid this amount of money when he was Union Minister but he was later acquitted in the case.
+Journalist Sanjay Kapoor, in his book "Bad Money, Bad Politics" has claimed that Khan received an amount of 7 crores of Hawala money.
+As per the CBI charge sheet, he was accused of being paid this amount of money when he was Union Minister, but he was later acquitted in the case.